How to Conduct Employee Training Needs Assessment

 Individual Level TNA Analysis

-The first two levels in how to perform a training needs analysis are about identifying the training needs of an organization.
-This third level to analyze training needs is about the individual.
+The first two levels in how to perform a training needs analysis are about conducting an organizational training needs analysis.
+This third level is about doing an individual training needs analysis.

 What are the employee training needs for a specific person?
 At this level, your assessment of training needs is for particular people on your team, rather than entire roles or groups.